Servandofg12/Acme-Planner/README.txt

 # purposes.
 The copyright owner does not offer any warranties or representations, nor do
 # they accept any liabilities with respect to them.

-This is the Acme-Planner, my second project in D&T.
+This is the Acme Work-Plans, my second project in D&T.

+Link del repositorio de GitHub: https://github.com/Servandofg12/Acme-Work-Plans

+Enlace a la release: https://github.com/Servandofg12/Acme-Work-Plans/releases/tag/2.0